There are hundreds of Real Estate Brokers in the New Bern area. Why would you choose the Tyson Group?

 To be dedicated to superior customer care through open communication, personalized attention and above all, honesty.
 We will continuously provide diligent and ethical services and build relationships with our clients, motivating them to recommend us to friends and family.

-Like much of the country, foreclosures and the worst recession since the Great Depression had a devastating effect on real estate prices.
-Home values in the New Bern area are currently stable and trending upward.
-It is our opinion that this trend will continue as the local ecomony is doing well.
+Home values in the New Bern area are have been raising at a rapid rate in the past two years.
+It is our opinion that this trend will likely continue as the local ecomony is doing well.
 Most of the larger industries in the area are hiring and the retirement industry has never been better.
+New Bern's unique history, beautiful rivers and creeks, close proximity to the incredable beaches and resonable tax rate make it hightly desirable for businesses and retirees.

 By hiring a licensed professional Real Estate Appraiser.
 They are trained, licensed by the state, and have the tools at their disposal to do a complete appraisal of your property.
 There is a cost involved.
 Expect to pay $450-$600 for a full appraisal.